mahi23jj/2025-project-phase-mobile-tasks/README.md

 ## 🔁 Performed Task in this Separation

-### 🗂️ Data Layer Remote DataSource
+### 🗂️ Bloc State mangment
-- Implements Remote data source implementation
+- Implements Bloc state Mangment for presentation
-- Implements test for Remote data source implementation
+- Implements test for Bloc state Mangment for presentation
 ---

 ## 🧪 Testing